 My Blog and I have come a long way since then, and let me share just how;

-1)No one knew us when we started: When I started my blog, we both – my blog and me- were strangers to the world.
+1) No one knew us when we started: When I started my blog, we were both – my blog and I- strangers to the world.
 However, we were both keen that people should know us.
-While Blog and Blogging was an unheard-of term, anyone who claimed to be a Writer wasn’t taken very seriously either!
-Writing, leave alone Blogging, wasn’t even considered a profession!
-Fast forward to all these years later to see the world going digital and Blogs and Bloggers both making their presence felt.
-Yes, me and my Blog, Sirimiri – The Lifestyle Blogazine have made our mark too.
+While a Blog and Blogging were unheard-of terms, anyone who claimed to be a Writer wasn’t taken very seriously either!
+Writing, let alone Blogging, wasn’t even considered a profession!
+Fast forward to all these years later, to see the world going digital, and Blogs and bloggers making their presence felt.
+Yes, my Blog, Sirimiri – The Lifestyle Blogazine, and I have made our mark too.

-So this was my Blogging journey.
-Do let me know if as a Blogger you resonate with it.
+So, this was my Blogging journey.
+Do let me know if, as a Blogger, you resonate with it.

 I have always liked the way you put across your views, Mayuri.
 Wishing you more success in the future, Mayuri.